andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

   **Definition**
   "Pairs in which one of the two formulas is a literal should be preferred.
 The basic idea is that, as we are looking for the empty clause, we have better focus on clauses that are already small".

-  **Marco's quote**
-  "Basta che ci sia sempre una clausola con un solo letterale.
+  **Marco's quote** (*Marco è uscito con 110L dalla triennale, fidatevi di lui*) "*Basta che ci sia sempre una clausola con un solo letterale.
   Non credo importi l'ordine.
-  Io infatti vado sempre a sentimento cercando di scegliere quelle che mi fanno finire prima"
+  Io infatti vado sempre a sentimento cercando di scegliere quelle che mi fanno finire prima*"

   **Gne Procedure **
   The order in which you compare the clauses can be random, though if you want to make sure to compare all the clauses with each other it's better to follow a procedure (sometimes it can be time consuming).
 The procedure followed during the correction is probably the following: